TourCMS/node-tourcms/readme.md

 Show details on a specific channel.

-If a Channel ID is not provided, the function will use the Channel ID passed in the initial configuration.
+If a `channelId` is not provided, the one passed in the initial configuration will be used.

 http://www.tourcms.com/support/api/mp/channel_show.php